Mark Ellis pays tribute to M Cherif Bassiouni

-My first meeting with Cherif was at the time of the fall of the Berlin Wall and the transformation of the former Soviet Union.
-I then engaged more closely with him when he chaired the Commission of Experts established by the United Nations Security Council in 1992 to investigate the atrocities committed in the Former Yugoslavia.
+In this field, Cherif was a giant.
+He, as much as any individual, was responsible for the growth of international justice in the twentieth century.
+I first met Cherif at the time of the fall of the Berlin Wall and the transformation of the former Soviet Union.
+I then engaged more closely with him when he chaired the Commission of Experts established by the United Nations Security Council in 1992 to investigate the atrocities committed in the former Yugoslavia.

-Cherif's work lead directly to the creation of the first post-World War II war crimes tribunal: the International Criminal Tribunal for the former Yugoslavia (ICTY).
-This, in turn, led to the world's first and, so far, only permanent international criminal court of last resort.
+Cherif’s work led directly to the creation of the first post-World War II war crimes tribunal – the International Criminal Tribunal for the former Yugoslavia.
+This, in turn, led to the world’s first and only permanent international criminal court of last resort.

 He will be missed greatly.